 Featured amenities include dry cleaning/laundry services, a 24-hour front desk, and an elevator.

 Make yourself at home in one of the 221 guestrooms.
 Complimentary wireless internet access is available to keep you connected.
-Housekeeping is provided daily, and irons/ironing boards can be requested.
+Conveniences include phones, housekeeping is provided daily, and you can request irons/ironing boards.

 Browse reviews and ratings from real guests to find the 3-star Makkah hotels that suits your needs.